lago-project/lago/README.md

 custom repos just add the yum repo entry of your choice there and it will be make accessible to the vms.

-The internal reposirtory is built from one or several 'sources', there are 2 types of sources:
+The internal repository is built from one or several 'sources', there are 2 types of sources:

 * External RPM repositories: